Coronavirus (COVID-19) | Latest guidance

 Building a new Nova Scotia early learning and child care system

-Through this agreement, Nova Scotia will receive $604.9 million in federal funding over the next five years, allowing the province to significantly reduce costs for families and expand access to more quality spaces.
+Through the Agreement, Nova Scotia will receive $605 million in federal funding over five years, allowing the province to significantly reduce costs for families and expand access to more quality spaces by 2026.

 - Enhanced before and after care options for 3-5-year-olds using schools and school resources

 - We are continuing to implement Nova Scotia Excellence in Early Childhood Education Workforce Strategy, which will result in higher wages for early childhood educators as well as benefits and further professionalization of the sector.